-The three most used 'all-in-one' VR Arcade Software Management Systems at the moment are:
+The three most commonly used 'all-in-one' VR Arcade Software Management Systems at the moment are:

 - Synthesis VR: SynthesisVR is in our opinion the favorite among the VR Arcade platforms.
 Synthesis is characterized by keeping everything as simple as possible: you don't have to pay monthly subscription costs, but you pay per game.
 You can even choose to pay for a game per minute, per week or per month.

 - Viveport Arcade: Viveport Arcade is the VR Arcade software system from HTC Vive.
 In terms or offer, the system is comparable to Synthesis VR, but you can only use Viveport Arcade if you have an HTC VIVE headset.

 You can also choose to purchase games directly from a developer.
 For example, there are developers who specifically focus on VR Escape Room games, or on games that you can play with multiple players at the same time.
 Some examples or this are:

 - Ubisoft Escape Rooms: Ubisoft is or course a well-known party within the gaming world.
 But they've now also developed some really cool games for VR!
 These are specific VR Escape Room games that can be played in a commercial environment.

 - ARVI VR Lab: ARVI VR is a combination or a developer who makes his own games, and a software management system.
 They offer a wide range or virtual reality escape room games, each with its own theme.
 ARVI VR is very user-friendly, and we recommend it for users who are just starting out with a VR Arcade.